 The chemical gas leak is the most devastating -biochemical disaster ever to occur in Bhopal.
 In this, 45 tons of extremely toxic gas called methyl isocyanate was released from Union Carbide’s pesticide factories at around 12:00 pm and blown away with the wind.
 In this, about 3600 people died and many diseases were suffered.

-Invasion of locust swarms are diseases spread by insects such as plague, viral infection, bird flu, dengue, corona biological disasters.
+Invasion of locust swarms are diseases spread by insects such as plague, viral infection, bird flu, dengue, and corona biological disasters.
 It is also necessary to take measures to avoid them.

 Industrial and chemical disasters are man-made disasters.
 They can start very quickly without any warning.